nogicn/BalkanLingo/README.md

 - **Language**: Although an example of the English language was used for easier understanding, the application is adaptable for learning any language.
 - **Administrators**: Users with the highest privileges.
 They are created by the root administrator who can define other administrators with the same privileges.

-# Publicly Accessible Website
-- The website is publicly accessible at: [balkanlingo.online](https://balkanlingo.online)

 # Before you run
 - Make sure to add your elevenlabs api key and change the gmail key in .env
 - Also make sure to update the origin email adress to be your own email in app/middleware/mail_middleware.js under user